SkyW0rd/NIR-BENCHMARK-GTEST-/README.md

 cd "directory vcpkg"
 ```
 <h4>Step 2.3</h4>
-Then enter the command to install the library or framework:
+To install the library:

 ```sh
 vcpkg install "name library"
 ```
 <h4>Step 2.4</h4>
 After which you need to go to the directory with <strong>.lib</strong>, <strong>.h</strong> files, links to these repositories need to be transferred to your project.
-And if there are <strong>.dll</strong> files, then you will need to transfer them to the project for the program to work correctly.
+And add the files <strong>.dll</strong> to the project, then you will need to transfer them to the project for the program to work correctly.
 See illustrations below.
 <div id="header" align="center">
   <img src="https://user-images.githubusercontent.com/101702769/235764426-fa1ec180-92c3-4748-9d27-4dbe8bb0cb17.png" width="950"/><br><br>
 </div>